 Mehta says his feature is a way to show the world what an ordinary day in India is like.
 “Of all films in the ‘In A Day’ series this is the only country that we call developed and developing,” he says.
 “India has come so far and it still has a long way to go.
 To me, this film was almost the purest way of addressing that – seeing what’s on the minds of Indians.”

 Watch the trailer below.

 “India In A Day” releases in theatres in Delhi, Mumbai, and Bengaluru on Fri 23 September.
-The documentary will later be available on YouTube.
+The documentary is available on YouTube.